-- Carburetor jets and needles may be replaced. - Re-sizing of air metering holes involved with CV carburetor throttle slide control permitted. - Throttle slide and return spring may be replaced with aftermarket parts. - Electronic or mechanical enriching devices must remain installed, but may be deactivated. - Fuel lines and vent lines may be replaced. - Aftermarket fuel filters may be added. - All components involved in fuel injection systems must remain standard except electronic control modules, which may be modified or replaced with aftermarket or alternate OEM modules.
+- Carburetor jets and needles may be replaced. - Re-sizing of air metering holes involved with CV carburetor throttle slide control permitted. - Throttle slide and return spring may be replaced with aftermarket parts. - Electronic or mechanical enrichment devices must remain installed but may be deactivated. - · Fuel lines and vent lines may be replaced. - Aftermarket fuel filters may be added. - All components involved in fuel injection systems must remain standard except electronic control modules, which may be modified or replaced with aftermarket or alternate OEM modules.
 Modules must connect to original connectors or OEM connection kits.
-Installation of additional components to the fuel injection system beyond piggyback fuel injection controllers (examples: Power Commander, Bazzaz) is not permitted.
-Aftermarket modules must be readily available from US retail outlets, for sale to the public. - The original equipment air box must be utilized.
-Non-OEM filters may be used.
-The only other modification permitted is sealing air box drains for fluid containment.
+Installation of additional components to the fuel injection system beyond piggyback fuel injection controllers (examples: Power Commander, Bazzaz) not permitted.
+Aftermarket modules must be readily available to the public from US retail outlets. - The original equipment air box must be utilized in its original configuration except for the sealing of drains for fluid containment.
+Non-OEM filters allowed.

-Case Covers: Aftermarket covers allowed (required for most in-line four-cylinder motorcycles, G-33).
+Case Covers: Aftermarket covers allowed (required for most in-line four-cylinder motorcycles, G-32).